Manasik

 Manasik (مناسك) is the whole of rites and ceremonies that have to be performed by Islamic pilgrims in and around Mecca.
-The Qur'an differentiates between two manasiks: The Manasik of Hajj, has to be donein the month Dhu al-Hijjah and The Manasik of ʿUmra, which can be performed any time of the year.
+The Qur'an differentiates between two manasiks: The Manasik of Hajj, has to be done in the month Dhu al-Hijjah and The Manasik of ʿUmra, which can be performed any time of the year.
 The knowledge of manasik is an independent part of Fiqh.